 Cá lóc (snakehead fish) is commonly used in Vietnam because it’s cheap.
 Another popular and pricier option was cá trê.
-Both of these are only available in the freezer sections of Vietnamese markets.
-This frozen variety is not worth trying.
+Both of these are only available in the freezer sections of Vietnamese markets, but this frozen variety is not worth trying.

-Instead, people here tend to avoid the ‘fishier’ options like mackarel and go for catfish:
+Instead, people in the States tend to avoid the ‘fishier’ options like mackarel and go for catfish:

 Its popular for its higher flesh content with less bones–a pretty American choice right?
 This braised catfish is eaten at any time of the day, year-round.
 A common practice is to use the filets from the center to make this braised fish recipe, and use the heads and tails for canh chua (a sour soup full of veggies–recipe coming soon!).

 My aunt actually came over today to make cá kho with tinfoil fish (cá he), in a pressure cooker, which I’ve never gotten the chance to experiment with.
 This fish is stronger smelling, so she balanced that by adding some tea(!).

 On my older thit kho recipe (Vietnamese braised pork with eggs) I recommended using Three Crabs brand fish sauce, simply because I learn mostly from my mom who has developed much of her cooking using this brand.
 There really is a slew fish sauce brands to try though, with many premium offerings in the last few years.

 I need to experiment with more types for my own knowledge.
 Kyle Hildebrant and his friend did a blind taste test on his website, Our Daily Brine.
 It seems as if the better fish sauces were from Vietnam, and tended to have fewer ingredients, mainly fish, salt and water.
 The ones that didn’t taste as good coincidentally (or not?) contained a combination of hydrolysed vegetable protein, MSG, or caramel color.